xlladdins/xll/README.md

 ## Get Started

 Run the [installer](https://github.com/xlladdins/xll/xll.msi).
 This places the xll project template in your `Documents\Visual Studio 2019` folder and include visualizers for debugging.

 Create a new project using `File ► New ► Project...` (`Ctrl-Shift-N`) and select `XLL Project`.
 You will need to add a git submodule for `xll` because Visual Studio doesn't know about submodules.
-Run `Tools ► Command Line ► Developer Command Prompt` from the Visual Studio menu and type
+Run `Tools ► Command Line ► Developer Command Prompt` from the Visual Studio menu and add a [submodule](https://github.blog/2016-02-01-working-with-submodules/).

 > git init
 > git submodule add https://github.com/xlladdins/xll.git

-Create a new project using `File ► New ► Project...` (`Ctrl-Shift-N`) and select `XLL Project`.
+In Solution Explorer right click on the Solution and `xll.vcxproj` using Add ► Existing Project...
 At this point you can compile and run the add-in using `Debug ► Start Debugging` (`F5`).
 This compiles the dll, (with file extension `.xll`), and starts Excel with the add-in loaded.